-The Charterhouse of Bruges is on view in the museum’s Cabinet Gallery and is curated by Emma Capron, the 2016–18 Anne L. Poulet Curatorial Fellow at The Frick Collection.
-The exhibition is accompanied by a fully illustrated scholarly catalogue published by The Frick Collection in association with D Giles Ltd., London.
+The Charterhouse of Bruges was on view in the museum’s Cabinet Gallery and was curated by Emma Capron, the 2016–18 Anne L. Poulet Curatorial Fellow at The Frick Collection.
+The exhibition was accompanied by a fully illustrated scholarly catalogue published by The Frick Collection in association with D Giles Ltd., London.

 The accompanying catalogue is underwritten, in part, by the Flemish Research Centre for the Arts in the Burgundian Netherlands, Musea Brugge.